dials/dials/CONTRIBUTING.md

   a one-sentence summary aimed at a DIALS user, not a developer.
 The file is numbered to match the issue or pull request and has [one of the allowed extensions from the list][news-README].
-  If you don't have an issue number you can also add that file after you've created your pull request.
+  If you don't have an issue number you can also add the file after you've created your pull request and use the PR number.
 Newsfragments are processed on release by a tool named [towncrier] and make up our release notes.
 - We aim to squash-merge most pull requests.
 However, if you are working on a longer-term feature branch, or making a lot of changes that might be a candidate for a non-squash merge - please try to keep commits a relatively